craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/The Nations of Alaturmen.md

 *The Known World c.
 100AF - [[Jasper Vwem]]*

 # Nations of Alaturmen
-The following sections focus on what you need to know to create characters and NPCs from the nations of Alaturnmen and some of the smaller regions.
+The following sections focus on what you need to know to create characters and NPCs from the nations of Alaturmen and some of the smaller regions.

-The "Four Nations of Coalition" arose some half century after [[Tetrimoc]] fell.
+The "Four Nations of Coalition" arose some half century after [[Tetrimoc]] fell to Alaturmen.
 After they rose to power, they began to interact and it became clear that a peace would be most beneficial for everyone.
-Together they built a "world capital" into the large end of the [[Deakred Range]].
+Together they built a "world capital" known as [[Coalition City]] into the large eastern end of the [[Deakred Range]].

-A decent system of roads connect the nations through [[Coalition City|Coalition City]].
-From [[Coalition City|Coalition City]], the [[Alavini River]] leads south, giving southern nations access to and from the city via waterway.
+A decent system of roads connect the nations through [[Coalition City]], a project of mutual benefit sponsored by the Coalition, known as the [[Three Nation Highways]].
+From [[Coalition City]], the [[Alavini River]] leads south, giving southern nations access to and from the city via waterway.

 # [[The Kingdom of Prosper]]
 **Capital:** [[Castle Prosper]]
 **Hallmarks:** Art, Artifice, Grain, Forestry, Martial Prowess

 In the wake of the Fall, Prosper is one of the most powerful nations in Alaturmen.
-It possesses abundant resources.
-Prosper leads the known world in industry and commerce, and holds an [[Vurdine#Vurdine Acadamy|Academy]] in [[Vurdine]].
+It possesses abundant resources, strategic positioning, and a powerful leadership.
+Prosper leads the known world in industry, commerce, and education.

-While the Kingdom is a true monarchy, headed and completely ruled by his lordship [[Arthur Simonson]], it is also a [[Northeastern Hobgoblin Territories#Clans|Blood Clan]] under, again, [[Simonson Clan|Simonson rule]].
-It is home to a few powerful noble families, many of whom have bloodline as far back as the [[Unification]].
+Prosper is both a traditional monarchy - headed by [[Arthur Simonson|The Great Adventurer King]], supported and managed by the [[Nobles of Prosper]] - and a legal blood clan, according to the [[Blood Hobgoblin Clan Pact]]

 ## Interesting things about Prosper